enormandeau/python_exercises/README.md

 - Read the problem description in its `.py` file
 - Build your solution by filling the template
 - Check the solution(s) for more learning opportunities
-- Solutions should work with Python 3.6+
-- Solutions should work under Windows, Mac, and Linux
+- Solutions should work with Python 3.6+ under Windows, Mac, and Linux
 - You can and should re-use ideas from previous solutions
 - You are encouraged to experiment with new ideas

 ## What you will learn

-The exercises will practice:
+The exercises will provide practice for:

-- Using Python scripts that start with `#!/usr/bin/env python`
+- Using Python scripts that start with `#!/usr/bin/env python3`
 - Writing useful documentation strings (aka: docstrings) and using them (`__doc__`)
 - Parsing user input (with `sys.argv` and the `argparse` module)
 - Making sure input values are valid